Engineering Works

 Tickets & Refunds / Compensation Claim Process / Claim Rejected

-Our social media team now use disruption information graphics, to help guide customers when claiming for either delay repay or refund from the ticket retailer.
+Our social media team use disruption information graphics, to help guide customers when claiming for either Delay Repay or refund from the ticket retailer or direct with ourselves.

-Our on-board Customer Experience Ambassadors will now announce delay information together with utilising the LED visual and audio system through the Train Management System (TMS) before arrival into all terminus stations.
+Our on-board Customer Experience Ambassadors will announce about the ability to claim Delay Repay and will give general delay information, together with utilising the LED visual and audio system through the Train Management System (TMS) enroute and before arrival into all terminus stations.

 To help speed customer reimbursement, we now use the NatWest PayIt system, thus reducing the wait time and need to issue cheques for disruption consequential costs.

-Our IT team have included mandatory attachment fields, designed to capture required evidence on webforms, to reduce repeat information requests our customers may receive.
+Our IT team have included mandatory attachment fields on webforms, designed to capture required evidence and reduce repeat information requests that our customers may receive.

 In general